Uniformly-Damped Binomial Filters: Five-percent Maximum Overshoot Optimal Response Design: Conclusions

 \section{Conclusions}

-A new class of filter (or transfer-function) design was discussed in this paper.
+In this paper, we have introduced and preliminarily discussed a new class of binomial filter (or transfer-function) design.
 It was first shown that the butterworth filter is a uniformly damped binomial filter for lower orders, and then non-uniformly damped binomial filter for higher orders.
-In contrast to this, the five-percent uniformly-damped binomial filter (FP-UDBMF) with a uniform-damping constant optimized on the $5\%$ maximum-overshoot criterion of the second-order butterworth filter was introduced.
+In contrast this paper by extending the binomial theorem and providing an explicit uniform damping constant formula introduced the five-percent uniformly-damped binomial filter \gls{sff} or \gls{udbmf5}.
+The basis is a uniform-damping constant optimized on the popular $5\%$ maximum-overshoot criterion of the second-order butterworth filter.
 This class of filter or standard form represent a compromise of the strong merits of both the butterworth and the standard binomial filter.
 The filter meets all imposed constraints (time-invariant, causal, linear, proper rational transfer function of finite order, with positive real coefficients given by the uniformly-damped binomial polynomial) that assure the realization of a practical analog or digital filter.
+Clearly, in terms of simplicity and computational effort, the \gls{bmf0} (integer-valued separable polynomial coefficients) supersedes the \gls{udbmf5} (real-valued polynomial coefficients).
+In addition, for higher orders, like the \gls{bwf}, IIR realization of the \gls{udbmf5} is affected by rounding-error accumulation due to finite-precision machines.

-Other applications of this filter include: the design of linear output-state (derivatives) estimators, and the design of characteristic equations for higher-order control systems with balanced transient response (no ringing) and frequency filtering objectives.
+Potential applications of this filter include: the design of linear output-state estimators with their derivatives, and the design of characteristic equations for higher-order control systems with balanced transient response (no ringing) and frequency filtering objectives.

-One important limitation, of this work, is that unlike the butterworth filter, there is currently no exact closed-form formula for determining the pole positions of the uniformly-damped binomial filter.
-This problem poses as a interesting and challenging future work, which readers may attempt to discover.
-Please see the repository at \cite{somefunSomefunAgbaUniformlydampedbinomialfilterDoiversion2020} for the MATLAB scripts used for this paper.
+One important limitation, of the \gls{udbmf5} in this work, is that unlike the butterworth filter \gls{bwf} and standard binomial filter \gls{bmf0}, there is currently no exact closed-form formula for determining the pole positions of the five-percent uniformly-damped binomial filter.
+Also, except for order $n<=2$, the filter under consideration has no unique roots or separable convolution kernels, that is higher order sequences of the filter polynomial cannot be elegantly decomposed into a combination of lower order forms.
+This problem poses as a interesting and challenging future work, which readers may attempt to disproof.
+Possibly, in a future work, we will more explicitly describe this class of binomial filters and its applications in offline signal processing, for example as n-dimensional smoothing kernels, differentiating filter kernels, and so on.
+Please see the Github repository \cite{somefunSFF2021} for the algorithms and scripts used for producing the results in this paper.